sksamuel/aedile/README.md

   most recent replacement of the value.
 This could be desirable if cached data grows stale after a certain amount of time.

+* expireAfter(expiry): Pass an implementation of `Expiry` which has methods for specifying that expiry should occur either a duration from insert, a duration from last refresh, or a duration from last read.

 ## Specify Dispatchers

 By default, Aedile will use `Dispatchers.IO` for executing the compute functions.
 You can specify your own